-Our scholars are available to the press for interviews or background information.
-We can assist you in finding the right expert at the WZB.
+Our researchersare available to the press for interviews or background information.
+We are happy to assist you in finding the right expert at the WZB.

 Climate Change Refugees